socketio/socket.io-website/docs/categories/01-Documentation/index.md

 };
 ```

-You will have, on the client-side:
+On the client-side, you can write:

 ```js
 const socket = io("ws://localhost:3000");